Best Running Shirts for Women of 2024

 There are countless types of running shirts, each with features that set them apart from the rest.
 Photo: iRunFar/Eszter Horanyi

-You can also read more about our buying advice for running shirts for women, our testing and reviewing methodology, as well as our answers to some frequently asked questions many have about women’s running shirts.
+For even more resources, check out our buying advice for running shirts for women, our testing and reviewing methodology, and our answers to frequently asked questions about women’s running shirts.

 Best Running Shirts for Women

-Best Overall Running Shirt for Women: Patagonia Capilene Cool Lightweight Shirt ($49)
+Best Overall Running Shirt for Women: Patagonia Capilene Cool Merino Shirt ($69)

-Best Running Shirts for Women - Patagonia Capilene Cool Lightweight Shirt - product photo
+Best Running Shirts for Women - Patagonia Capilene Cool Merino - Product PhotoPros:

 Cons: